ahmeddawod12/performance.github.io/README.md

 ### **A Brief Summary of This Analysis:**
 The first three sections focus on loading the data we have worked on.
-The fourth section presents the graphs we have built using Python.
+The fourth section presents the graphs we have built using Python, along with their respective conclusions.
 The final section outlines the recommended solutions the chosen company must implement to avoid potential issues.

 **The objective** of this company's analysis is to identify the key ratios that determine the KPIs for each company.
 We aim to analyze and connect all related ratio graphs to identify any discrepancies or challenges the company may face.